mmenegoz/climate_HMA_course/README.md

 - [jupyter](https://jupyter.org/): for using jupyter-notebook / lab
 - [matplotlib](https://matplotlib.org/): back-end for making plots
 - [cartopy](https://scitools.org.uk/cartopy/docs/latest/): replace basemap, back-end for map projections
-- [proplot](https://proplot.readthedocs.io/en/stable/): a lightweight matplotlib wrapper for making beautiful, publication-quality graphics (still in development)
+- [proplot](https://proplot.readthedocs.io/en/stable/): NOT USED in the 2025 course (this package is not updated anymore) a lightweight matplotlib wrapper for making beautiful, publication-quality graphics (still in development)

 You need to have Anaconda or Minconda already pre-installed on your machine.
 For managing your conda environments always come back to the official documentation: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file.